Become a Nurse at Davis & Elkins College

 Welcome to the Davis & Elkins College Division of Nursing!

-In this division, we live out the D&E way every day.
+In this division, our nursing programs live out the D&E way every day.
 Nursing instructors get to know you like family – your name, your course load, interests and career aspirations – and work hard to help you reach your professional goals.

 Part of our job is to prepare you for the NCLEX-RN exam to become an RN (registered nurse).
 An 80% passing rate is the national standard.
 Our board certification passing rate has been 100% for three years in a row (2017, 2018, and 2019) with 100% job placement.

 How do we do it?
 We invest in you.